sinricpro/help-docs/pages/tutorials/general/device-not-found-fauxmoESP-espalexa.md

 ## Why Switch?

   * **Reliability:** Works with **all** Alexa generations (Echo, Dot, Spot, Show, Flex).

   * **Features:** Supports dimming, color temperature, thermostats, blinds, and garage doors natively—things that are very hard to emulate with WeMo protocols.

-  * **Mobile App:** You get a free mobile app to control your devices when you aren't home (Espalexa only works when you are on the same WiFi).
+  * **Mobile App:** You get SinricPro mobile app to control your devices when you aren't home (Espalexa only works when you are on the same WiFi).

 **Get your secrets for Free at [SinricPro](https://portal.sinric.pro)**